Web Analytics

 The theories on pluralism were evolved in the mid-sixties and early seventies when England witnessed a resurgence of industrial conflicts.
 However, the recent theories of pluralism emanated from British scholars, and in particular from Flanders and Fox.
 According to pluralists, industrial conflict is inevitable and it needs to be contained within the social mechanism of collective bargaining, conciliation and arbitration.

-See also Nature and Functions of Human Resource Management
+See also Importance of Human Resource Planning

 Marxist Approach